ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 MessageFramer.FailConnection(Connection, Error)
 ~~~

-Should the framer implementation deem the candidate selected during racing unsuitable it can signal this by failing the Connection prior to marking it as ready.
+Should the framer implementation deem the candidate selected during racing unsuitable, it can signal this to the Transport Services API by failing the Connection prior to marking it as ready.
 If there are no other candidates available, the Connection will fail.
 Otherwise, the Connection will select a different candidate and the Message Framer will generate a new `Start` event.

 Before an implementation marks a Message Framer as ready, it can also dynamically